John Nelson (visual effects artist)

+Education and career

-After graduating with high distinction from the University of Michigan in 1976, he worked as a cameraman, technical director and a director at the pioneering computer animation and commercial production company Robert Abel and Associates, where he won two Clio awards and earned six additional Clio nominations.
+After graduating with high distinction from the University of Michigan in 1976, he worked as a cameraman, technical director, and a director at the pioneering computer animation and commercial production company Robert Abel and Associates, where he won two Clio awards and earned six additional Clio nominations.
 Early in his career while at ILM, Nelson modeled, animated, lit and composited several shots for Terminator 2: Judgment Day (1991), including the iconic scene in which the shotgunned head of the chrome terminator splits open and reseals.
-He is a member of the Academy of Motion Picture Arts and Sciences, the Visual Effects Society, the International Cinematographers Guild and the Directors Guild of America.
+After Industrial Light and Magic, Mr. Nelson worked for Rhythm & Hues and Sony Imageworks before winning his first Academy Award for the Visual Effects in "Gladiator".
+After nominations for "Iron Man" and "I Robot", Mr. Nelson won his second Academy Award for the Visual Effects in "Blade Runner 2049" He is a member of the Academy of Motion Picture Arts and Sciences, the Visual Effects Society, the International Cinematographers Guild and the Directors Guild of America.